matthewmungall96/Dissertation_Game_2D/README.md

 To do this, the following features will be implemented in Vers.
 2.00;

+* Support for multiple coding-based languages, while allowing for the player to configure which database they would like to pull questions from.

 * Removal of the Score-Based store in favour of a Skill Point based system.